MathuxNY-73/hackerrank-problems/Programming/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

+### Preprocessor solution
+This is a C++ challenge from hackerank.
+The goal is to implement preprocessor MACROS to make a given code work.
+I solved this problem with the C++ language [Problem link](https://www.hackerrank.com/challenges/preprocessor-solution/problem)
+As of July 15<sup>th</sup>, 2019:
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved
 </details>

 ## Python